Zack-Robertshaw/grateful-dead-browser/README.md

 The application is optimized for local use with:
 - File system caching
 - Efficient directory scanning
-- Smart VLC process management
+- Smart foobar2000 process management
 - Minimal dependencies
 - Built-in show database (no external file dependencies)